Skip to content

 -Heating and cooling curves

--The ideal gas law
+-Ideal gas law

 Module Seven: Energy in Reactions

--Endothermic and exothermic reactions and processes
+-Endothermic and exothermic processes

 -The concept of dynamic equilibrium